 What’s your next move?

 Exercise – At the very least you need to replace the steps earned buzzing around the office or work site.
 But adding frequency and intensity will help burn stress, avoid boredom and is ideal for overall health.
 Go for a walk every day and try home yoga or an online fitness class.

 Get outside.
 Shed electronics and get some fresh air.
 The natural light and vitamin D are essential for regulating sleep and mood.
 Exercising is ideal but not the only way to enjoy the outdoors.
 Build a snowman with the kids, garden or enjoy the serenity of sitting by the ocean or a nearby river.

 This too, shall pass.
-Yes, thankfully that’s true, but waiting for co-vid to be over while being flippant about your wellness could mean long-lasting impacts to your health.
+Yes, that’s true, but waiting for co-vid to be over while being complacent about your wellness could mean long-lasting impacts to your health.
 Take action now so you will come out the other side of the pandemic refreshed rather than worn out.